Kneiphof: Modern era

 Kneiphof became part of the Duchy of Prussia when the Teutonic Order's Prussian branch was secularized in 1525, and remained a fief of Poland.
-The University of Königsberg, the Albertina, was founded just east of the cathedral in 1544.
+The University of Königsberg, the Albertina, was founded just east of the cathedral in 1544, and then granted the royal privilege by Polish King Sigismund II Augustus in 1560.
 A new campus, the Neue Universität at the Paradeplatz north of Altstadt, was dedicated in 1861 as its replacement.
+Polish church services were held in the Cathedral from 1618 to 1817.

 Kneiphof became part of the Kingdom of Prussia in 1701.
 In the same year the three towns resisted the efforts of Burgfreiheit to form a proposed fourth town, Friedrichsstadt.
 By the Rathäusliche Reglement of 13 June 1724, King Frederick William I of Prussia merged Altstadt, Löbenicht, Kneiphof, and their respective suburbs into the united city of Königsberg.
 Königsberg Castle and its suburbs remained separate until the Städteordnung of Stein on 19 November 1808 during the era of Prussian reforms.